Danielovich/RubinStatic/README.md

-### Rubin Static Site Generator
+### Rubin Static Site Generator from Github repo and markdown files

 #### If you know what you're doing!

 Open the .sln with VS 20*.
 Set Rubin.StaticSite.Console as start project, hit F5 and wait until the console is done working its thing.
 Open up "Rubin.Markdown.Console\bin\Debug\net8.0\Views\Output" and view Index.html in your browser.

-Now change the appsettings.json file in the same project, to point to your own repo with future markdown files acting as blog posts.
+Now change the appsettings.json file in the same project, to point to your own github repo with future markdown files acting as blog posts.

 ### I need more info!